“Burt Kennedy writes Broadway in Arizona.” (John Wayne)

 Budd Boetticher director, Randolph Scott lead, Lee Marvin bad guy, John Wayne producer, Burt Kennedy writer, William Clothier cinematographer – what a team!

 Next Burt got Wayne to buy an Elmore Leonard story, The Captives, and turned it into The Tall T (1957) and that was followed by Harry Joe Brown productions Ride Lonesome (1959) and Comanche Station (1960).
-These late Westerns of Scott were among his very finest work, and Boetticher’s direction, especially his use of the Lone Pine locations, was magnificent.
+These late Westerns of Scott were among his very finest work, and Boetticher’s direction, especially his use of the Lone Pine locations that Brown arranged, was magnificent.
 But it was really the scripts that made these movies.
 They were pared down, gritty, taut and really powerful.
 Kennedy said of the pictures, “They were made for very little money – I mean really little money – but they were well received, and have a cult following here and in Europe.
 They’re good pictures.
 Randy was very good, and Budd did a great job.”

 Kennedy was right there.